getreu/tp-note/docs/source/tpnote--manpage.md

 Note: this operation mode also empties the clipboard (configurable feature).

 **Clipboard simulation**

-When no mouse and clipboard is available, the clipboard feature can be simulated by feeding the clipboard data into `stdin`:
+When no mouse and clipboard is available, the clipboard feature can be simulated by feeding the clipboard data into `stdin`.

 ```sh
 echo "[The Rust Book](<https://doc.rust-lang.org/book/>)" | tpnote